Concord Fund

-The Concord Fund (formerly the Judicial Crisis Network and the Judicial Confirmation Network) is an American conservative advocacy organization.
-Its president is Carrie Severino, a former law clerk for Supreme Court justice Clarence Thomas.
+The Concord Fund (formerly the Judicial Crisis Network and the Judicial Confirmation Network) was an American conservative advocacy organization active from 2005 until its dissolution in 2026.
+Its president was Carrie Severino, a former law clerk for Supreme Court justice Clarence Thomas.
 In 2020, OpenSecrets described the organization as having "unmatched influence in recent years in shaping the federal judiciary."
-It is among a network of organizations associated with Leonard Leo, a co-chair of the Federalist Society, that are funded mostly by anonymous donors, with funding distributed by Concord and a related group, The 85 Fund.
+It was among a network of organizations associated with Leonard Leo, a co-chair of the Federalist Society, that are funded mostly by anonymous donors, with funding distributed by Concord and a related group, The 85 Fund.

 Background

 The organization was founded in 2005 to promote the judicial appointees of then president George W. Bush.
 Fundraiser and lawyer Ann Corkery, along with California real estate magnate Robin Arkley II, were key to the beginning of the organization.

-The current leader is Carrie Severino.
+Carrie Severino served as the group's president.
 She was previously a law clerk to United States Supreme Court Justice Clarence Thomas and to Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit.
-She is a contributor to National Review.
-She is married to Roger Severino.

-Severino received her J.D. degree from Harvard Law School, where she was a student while Elena Kagan was dean.
-Severino has been involved with constitutional challenges to the Affordable Care Act.

 Funding

-The leading funder of Concord is the Wellspring Committee, which is directed by Ann Corkery.
+The leading funder of Concord was the Wellspring Committee, which is directed by Ann Corkery.
 Wellspring was part of the Koch political financing network leading up to the 2008 elections, then was later used by Leonard Leo's associates to direct money to Concord's predecessor organizations.
 Wellspring, which does not disclose who funds it, gave close to $7 million to Concord in 2014; between 2012 and 2015, it reported giving Concord more than $15 million.
-Concord's tax return for the period July 2015 to June 2016 shows that one $17.9 million donation, whose source was not reported, accounted for 96.6 percent of the organization's revenue.
+Concord's tax return for the period July 2015 to June 2016 shows that one $17.9 million donation, whose source was not reported, accounted for 96.6% of the organization's revenue.